Mojotatan/aci/readme.md

 ps aux | grep passenger
 ```

-**Something went catastrophically wrong and the database shut itself down**
+**How to deal with everything shutting down for no reason**

-So this happened before and I don't know why.
+So this happened on Dreamhost before and I don't know why.
 Here's how I fixed it.

 0. If you for some reason can't log into the postgres user